Bob Backlund: Return to WWF (1992–1997, 2000)

-On November 23, 1994, at the Survivor Series pay-per-view in San Antonio, Texas, Backlund faced Bret Hart in a special submission match for the WWF Championship where the only way for a wrestler to win was to have the opponent's valet, like Arnold Skaaland did for Backlund over a decade earlier, stop the match by throwing a towel into the ring.
+On November 23, 1994, at the Survivor Series pay-per-view in San Antonio, Texas, Backlund faced Bret Hart in a Throw in the Towel match for the WWF Championship where the only way for a wrestler to win was to have the opponent's valet, like Arnold Skaaland did for Backlund over a decade earlier, stop the match by throwing a towel into the ring.
 Backlund began displaying a white towel that he claimed was the same one that was thrown into the ring the night he lost to The Iron Sheik.
 To serve as his second for the match, Backlund paired up with Owen Hart, the brother and chief rival of the reigning champion who had tried and failed multiple times that year to wrest the belt from Bret.

 Late in the match, as Backlund was locked in Hart's trademark Sharpshooter submission, Owen entered the ring and attacked Bret from behind to cause him to break the hold.
 Bret's cornerman for the match, Davey Boy Smith, chased Owen around the ring only to collide head first with the ring stairs.
 When Bret turned around to argue with his brother, Backlund took advantage and locked the crossface chickenwing on the champion.
 Hart fought the hold for an unprecedented eight-and-a-half minutes, but refused to give up.

 Since Smith was unconscious on the floor, he was unable to save Hart.
 Owen took advantage by picking up the pink and black towel Smith carried and, feigning concern for the well-being of his brother, approached his father Stu and his mother Helen who were seated at ringside.
 As Backlund continued to cinch in the crossface chickenwing in the ring, Owen pleaded for his parents to stop the match.
 Stu refused, not trusting Owen's motives.
 Helen, however, did not want to see Bret risk further injury and she grabbed the towel and threw it into the ring.
 Backlund was awarded the championship and celebrated in the ring while Owen rejoiced in finally having cost his brother the championship.
 After the match, Backlund conducted a brief interview which he concluded by screaming how he felt "like God".